Sham feeding for infants with unrepaired long-gap oesophageal atresia

 Aim

-To enable infants with unrepaired long-gap oesophageal atresia to learn to feed orally.
+To provide clinicians with guidance on supporting infants with unrepaired long-gap oesophageal atresia to learn to feed orally.

 Definition of terms

-Replogle tube: A double lumen tube which is placed into the oesophageal pouch and connected to continuous low pressure suction (-20 to -35 cmH20), allowing the pouch to be kept clear of saliva and secretions which can spill into the lungs.
+• Replogle tube: A double lumen tube which is placed into the oesophageal pouch and connected to continuous low-pressure suction (-20 to -35 cmH2O), allowing the pouch to be kept clear of saliva and secretions which can spill into the lungs.

 Indications for sham feeding

-Infant is stable postoperatively following insertion of a gastrostomy tube and tolerating more than 100mL/kg/day of bolus enteral feeds via gastrostomy
+• Tolerating more than 100mls/kg/day of bolus enteral feeds via gastrostomy

 Assessment

-2. Ensure correct position of the Replogle tube in the oesophageal pouch by ensuring it is secured/taped at the correct length.
+• Ensure correct position of the Replogle tube in the oesophageal pouch by ensuring it is secured/taped at the correct/ordered length.

 Ongoing Assessment